botprof/PID-101/README.md

 # PID 101 for Robotics

 The proportional-integral-derivative (PID) control structure is widely used but sometimes blindly applied and poorly understood.
-These two notebooks—with sample code and examples written in Python—provide a brief and _systematic_ introduction to PID control.
-Practitioners in robotics are the intended audience, although the concepts are applicable more broadly.
+These two notebooks—with sample code and examples written in Python—provide a concise and _systematic_ introduction to PID control.
+Students and practitioners in robotics are the intended audience, although the concepts are applicable more broadly.

 ## Part I: Basics